AOx0/github_page/blog/networking-notes.md

 IP addresses come in two versions: 4 and 6.
 IPv4 addresses are made from 32 bits, while IPv6 addresses use 128 bits.
 With this many bits on IPv6, we unlock more possible addresses, which is critical for a world where the number of people connected to the internet is so large.
 With 32-bit addresses making 2^32 (~ 4 billion) possibilities and 128-bit up to 2^128 (~ a lot).

-## First on C
+## Basic echo server C

-Let's begin by doing a simple multi-threaded TCP server that responds to all messages with the same contents it received.
+Let's begin by creating a very simple never ending loop that accepts for connections, reads its messages and returns the exact same message back.

 The first step is to create the socket.
-Although this was difficult in the past, now we can use `getaddrinfo` to quickly and correctly get the necessary information for any IPv4/IPv6 sockets.
-In the following example, we get the information for a socket on the localhost port 9096 and issue the socket instantiation to the OS using the `socket` function.
+Although this was difficult in the past, now we can use `getaddrinfo` to quickly and correctly get the necessary information for binding to IPv4/IPv6 addresses.
+In the following example, we get the information for a socket on the localhost `::` port `9096` and issue the socket instantiation to the OS using the `socket` function.

 ```c
 #include <netdb.h>